Geminin coiled-coil domain-containing protein 1

-Geminin coiled-coil domain-containing protein 1 (GEMC1) is a Geminin family chromatin-binding protein encoded by the GMNC gene located on Chromosome 3 band 3q28.
+Geminin coiled-coil domain-containing protein 1 (GEMC1) is protein which in humans is encoded by the gene GMNC.
+GEMC1 is a chromatin-binding protein which is part of the Geminin protein family.
 It is involved in the cell cycle, initiation of DNA replication, cilium assembly, and cell population proliferation.
 Reduced Generation of Multiple Motile Cilia (RGMC) is a rare ciliopathy characterized by hydrocephalus, the buildup of mucus in the airways, and reduced fertility that can be linked to defective multiple ciliated cell (MCC) differentiation, a process in which GEMC1, MCIDAS (another Geminin family protein), and CCNO are crucial.

 Role in DNA replication

 GEMC1 promotes the initiation of chromosomal DNA replication by mediating TOPBP1- and CDK2-dependent recruitment of CDC45L onto replication origins.

-Role in Ciliogenesis
+Role in ciliogenesis

 GEMC1 and MCIDAS transcriptionally activate E2F4/5-target genes during multiciliogenesis, including CCNO, which is necessary for the generation of multiple motile cilia.

 Respiratory tract

 The airways are lined by MCCs that generate the flow of mucus by beating in a coordinated manner.
 The downregulation of numerous genes by the Mir449/34 family of miRNAs followed by the activation of a transcriptional program by Geminin family members GEMC1 and MCIDAS is required for the generation of airway MCCs in fish, frogs and mammals.